melting-cheese/On-the-Spectrum/question.md

 I have plenty of sexual fantasies that I would like to try out, more than most of my kinky peers.
 ## 63
 Assuming I was single, I would like to join an existing couple's or polygroup's relationship for sexual and/or emotional purposes.
+## 65
+The idea of torturing someone sexually, is appealing.
 ## 67
 I enjoy verbally degrading my partner or calling them humiliating names during sex/BDSM.
 ## 73